gferhpc/supercomputing.tue.nl/pages/documentation/software/recipes/r.md

 ### Running a job

--   At the start of your job script, make sure that you load the same version of R that you used while installing the package, i.e. do a `module load R/(version)` at the start of your job script.
+-   At the start of your job script, make sure that you load the same version of R that you used while installing the package, i.e. do a
+    ```shell
+    module load R/(version)
+    ```
+    at the start of your job script.

 <!-- -->